 - 1. Infeasible to use small purchase, sealed bid or competitive procedures - a.
 Item is available only from a single source; - b.
 The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - c.
 The federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from DCTA. - d.
 After a solicitation of a number of sources, competition is determined inadequate. - 2.
-Independent cost estimate of:

-3. Cost or price analysis is required.
+Independent cost estimate, before a quote is received from the sole source vendor - 3.
+Cost or price analysis is required, before the purchase order is approved.